VarunGotmare/varungotmare/README.md

 ## Hey!
 Its me @varungotmare
 ## Student at [GHRIETN Nagpur](https://ghrietn.raisoni.net/)

-> Just an average student who likes to code stuff and still dont like software development
+> Just an average student.
 - Currently learning penetration testing and ethical hacking
 - Worked on javascript projects like discord bots
 - I’m looking to collaborate on open source projects